-As the above example demonstrates, exchanges protect investors from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
-In order to access the full potential of these benefits, it is crucial to have a good working knowledge of the exchange process and the IRC.
-For instance, an accurate understanding of the key term “like-kind” can uncover opportunities that could have otherwise been dismissed.
+As the above example demonstrates, exchanges shelter investors from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
+In order to access the full potential of these benefits, it is crucial to have a comprehensive knowledge of the exchange process and the IRC.
+For instance, an accurate understanding of the key term “like-kind” can reveal opportunities that might have otherwise been dismissed.

 What is a short-sale?

 A short-sale happens when the seller sells a property for less than what is owed on the property.
-In the past, because of market contractions, some of our real estate investor clients have found themselves in an untenable situation with regards to their rental property.
+In the past, because of market contractions, some of our rental investor clients have found themselves in an untenable situation with regards to their property.
 In those cases the best way out was often a short sale.
-Quite frankly, due to market expansion and inflation, this has not been much of an issue lately.
+Quite frankly, due to market expansion and inflation, this has not been much of a concern lately.

-In contrast, if you need it, members of our staff have CPDE (certified distressed property expert) training.
-We can go over the consequences of a short-sale help you decide if that option is right for you and your rental property.
+But even so, if you need it, members of our staff have CPDE (certified distressed property expert) training.
+We can explain to you the ramifications of a short-sale help you decide if that option is right for you and your property.

-Our Guide to Real Estate is a handy tool for everyone who wants to learn more about Frederick County and nearby communities.
-The Guide to Real Estate compiles facts regarding what has sold and what is on the market, and a couple of surprising facts that you might not know.
-In addition, our Guide highlights quite a few of the assets of living in Frederick County.
-Of course, all of this is useful for purchasers and sellers, but property owners and renters will probably also find these resources to be quite sobering.
+Nesbitt Realty's Guide to Real Estate is a helpful tool for anyone who needs to review important real estate information about Frederick County and nearby areas.
+The Guide to Real Estate has information about what has sold and what is currently listed, and some shocking facts that you may not be aware of.
+In addition, our Guide highlights some benefits of life in Frederick County.
+Definitely, most of this is helpful for buyers and sellers, but real estate investors and renters will probably also find these tools to be quite useful.

-a free reference for landlords in Frederick County
+a good reference for landlords in Frederick County

-- Before you rent out your investment in Frederick County
+- Before you rent out your rental in Frederick County

 - Collections and evictions